siri-n-shetty/pesufy/content/docs/second_page.md

 - To be eligible to write the final exams (ESAs), students must maintain a **minimum attendance of 75% in every subject**.

-- **The use of mobile phones during class time is strictly prohibited.** Any student found using a mobile phone in class will have their phone confiscated.
-You won't get it back until the semester is over, but you can have your SIM card back right when it's taken.

 ## Timings

 # B.Tech